microsoftgraph/microsoft-graph-docs/content/get-started/angular.md

 Now back to building the app.

-1. Open **aad.js** and add the following code.
+1. Open aad.js and add the following code.
 This configures communication with the Azure AD auth provider, and adds a listener that stores the auth response that contains the access token.
-(The script references to the library are already added to the index.html view.)
+(The script references to HelloJS are already added to the index.html view.)

   ```
   hello.init({